 A Solid Foundation

-New research from Harvard University finds that early experiences are likely to have as much impact on health as on school achievement.
+Research from Center on the Development Child at Harvard University finds that early experiences are likely to have as much impact on health as on school achievement.

 A fragile start impacts a child long term.
 Toxic stress and early trauma on the brain can greatly affect the healthy development needed for social and other skills like the ability to concentrate, impulse control, expressing emotions, relationship-building and the ability to positively participate in and